 Best Shaving Brush Kit for Budget Shavers: Miusco Shaving Set

 This Miusco shaving razor and brush stand is the economical choice for anyone who loves the soft fibers of a badger hair brush, but isn’t willing to shell out the cash for a high-end one.
 This lovely stand keeps the brush in good condition and prevents the growth of bacteria and odor.
 The razor is compatible with Mach 3, Gillette Fusion, and Flexball so you can swap out the heads as you use them.

 Though the brush does shed initially, it should stop after about a week as you begin to break it in.
 It’s completely normal to see a bit of shedding from any brush of natural hair.
 In any case, it’s unbelievable value for money.
 For less than $30, you can get the stand, brush, and razor.
 It is guaranteed to improve your standard shaving experience, and it won’t break the bank.

-If you’re not ready to spend on a luxury brush, then this is the place to start.
+If you’re not ready to spend on a luxury brush, then this is the place to start using shaving brushes.
 It will give you a great shave, and if you like it, then you can eventually upgrade to one of higher quality.
 You might find though that you love this one!
 The brush is fairly balanced, and the entire thing is very well-built.
 It fits comfortably in the hand and comes with its own bowl for whipping up shaving cream.